Hadi-M-Ibrahim/intelligenza/README.md

 # intelligenza

-An AI powered python compiler.
+An AI powered python compiler for linux.

 # Todo